 Although we focus on helping you think of your own solutions, we actively share resources —worksheets, books, blog posts, websites, articles, seminars, and more —that can help you.

 How You Benefit

-Many clients say that executive coaching is the most important development activity in which they have ever participated.
-When structured properly, it is highly efficient, making the most of the time we’re in contact.
+Many clients say that executive coaching is the most important step they have ever taken.

 You’ll discover new alternatives to old problems . . . new ways of achieving current goals . . . new methods for managing your relationships with others more effectively than you ever thought possible.

-The result is that more of your time is spent on activities that move you and your company forward.
+The result is that more of your time is spent on strategic, business-building activities that move you and your company forward.

 Examples of Coaching Engagements

 An executive sought coaching to prepare for her promotion to COO of her division.
 Having always served as “second in command,” she wanted to make sure others viewed her as mature, decisive, and prepared to lead in her new role.
 As well, she wanted to bring innovative ideas to strategy meetings and contribute those ideas with impact.
 We worked together to identify how to present her ideas effectively in one-on-one and group meetings.
 We also discussed how she could connect most effectively with the CEO and CFO of the company.
 She succeeded in her new role.

 A valued longtime Chief Marketing Officer had high turnover in his department over a two-year period.
 Those who left complained that he treated some staff members noticeably better than others, and this was negatively impacting morale in the division.
 We worked together to identify the key areas where his style could be more effective and developed action steps to enhance his positive impact on others.
 The result was a more consistent style and positive approach that took others’ needs into account.
 He developed better followership and he achieved more continuity on his team.